 Myth #4: Wash or exfoliate face often to remove oil

 As a general rule, it is important to keep your face free of excess oil which may cause a skin pore to be clogged, leading to acne.
 However, washing or exfoliating your face too often can dry out and irritate your skin, resulting in more acne.
 It is advisable to wash your face only twice a day with a gentle cleanser.
+If you’re in the market for a good cleanser, check out our in-app wellness Marketplace, which stocks a variety of skin cleansers, perfect for different skin types.

 Myth #5: Getting a tan can hide acne